Azure/open-service-broker-azure/docs/modules/mssql.md

 ###### Kubernetes

-The `contrib/k8s/examples/sql/advanced/sql-dbms-instance.yaml` can be used to provision one of the plans from the all-in-one `azure-sql-dbms` service.
+The `contrib/k8s/examples/sql/advanced/sql-dbms-instance.yaml` can be used to provision one of the plans from the `azure-sql-12-0-dbms` service.
 This can be done with the following example:

 ```console
 kubectl create -f ../../contrib/k8s/examples/sql/advanced/sql-dbms-instance.yaml